kean/Nuke/Documentation/Guides/Installation Guide.md

 > It does not matter which `Products` folder you choose from, but it does matter whether you choose the top or bottom `Nuke.framework`.

 - Select the top `Nuke.framework` for iOS and the bottom one for OS X.

-> You can verify which one you selected by inspecting the build log for your project.
-The build target for `Nuke` will be listed as either `Nuke iOS`, `Nuke macOS`, `Nuke tvOS` or `Nuke watchOS`.

-- And that's it!

 > The `Nuke.framework` is automagically added as a target dependency, linked framework and embedded framework in a copy files build phase which is all you need to build on the simulator and a device.